Rogue-1/HTB/HTB Apocalypse 2022/PWN/Space Pirate: Going Deeper.md

 p.interactive()
 ```
 Summary: Definitely not what I was ready for and I got a crash course in buffer overflow and how to spot it.
 Some of the code in the Python script is leftover from the challenge and it was required to establish a tcp connection to launch the binary.

+#NOTE: THIS IS FOR THE CTF VERSION OF THE BINARY!!!